Don’t fall for these common misconceptions. Here’s what to know during Medicare's Annual Enrollment Period.

 No doubt all of this advice is well-intentioned.
 But here’s the thing: You’re the one who knows your health needs and budget.

-That’s why Medicare Open Enrollment—which runs from October 15 to December 7—is so important.
+That’s why Medicare’s Annual Enrollment Period — which runs from October 15 to December 7 — is so important.
 If you have a Medicare Advantage Plan (Part C) or are considering switching from Original Medicare (Parts A and B) to a Medicare Advantage Plan, now’s your chance to make sure you’re happy with your coverage for the coming year.

 To help you do that, we’ve debunked some common Medicare myths you might have seen floating around.